ttulttul/ComfyUI-Iterative-Mixer/README.md

 ## Updates

+## June 13th, 2024

+- Made some small changes to make this node pack work with SD3.

 ## March 9th, 2024

 - Added support for the new `Differential Diffusion` node added recently in ComfyUI main.